jubbakka/jubbakka/README.md

 - 🔭 I work at **ELCA** as a Full Stack Developer and Business Analyst (requirements gathering & solution design)
 - 🌱 In my free time, I build small web projects:
   - 🔗 ICS generator for CHUV employees
   - 🏋️ Weight & training habit tracker
+  - a personnal portfolio
 - 🎯 Passionate about creating scalable web applications and exploring new technologies

 ---